 Instructions

-- Toast the dried chilies lightly in a dry skillet over medium heat, flipping frequently, until fragrant – about 2 minutes.
-Avoid burning to keep their smoky sweetness.
+- Toast the dried chilies lightly in a dry skillet over medium heat, flipping frequently until fragrant—about 1.5–2 minutes.
+Watch closely to avoid burning, which creates bitterness.

-- Place toasted chilies in a bowl and cover with hot water.
-Let soak for 15 minutes until softened.
-Drain, reserving 1/4 cup of soaking liquid.
+- Place toasted chilies in a bowl and cover with hot water; soak 15 minutes until softened.
+Reserve 1/4 cup of soaking liquid to thin the blended sauce if necessary.

-- While chilies soak, roast the tomatoes, onion, and garlic under a broiler or on a comal until skin chars and softens.
-Peel the garlic once cool.
+- While chilies soak, roast the tomatoes, onion, and garlic under a broiler or on a flat comal until the skins char and the flesh softens.
+Peel the garlic when cool.

-- Heat 2 tablespoons of vegetable oil in a saucepan over medium heat.
-Pour in the blended sauce and simmer gently for 15 minutes, stirring occasionally to prevent sticking.
+- Heat 2 tablespoons of oil in a saucepan over medium heat and pour in the blended sauce.
+Simmer gently for 12–15 minutes, stirring to prevent sticking and to harmonize flavors.
 Adjust salt to taste.

-- Finish by stirring in toasted sesame seeds for a nutty crunch and authentic depth of flavor.
+- Finish by stirring in toasted sesame seeds for a subtle nutty crunch and complex mouthfeel.
+Cool slightly before storing in an airtight container.

 Tips for Success